-Grade Level: 7 or 8 Physical Education II Course Length: Semester
+Physical Education II Grade Level: 7 or 8 Course Length: Semester

-This course offers more emphasis on individual sports and games.
-Sports and activities such as pickleball, badminton, and broomball are offered.
-This course also includes an introduction to machine weight training in the Jr. High School weight room.
-Daily activities involving the development of the basic components of physical fitness will be taught, emphasized, and tested.
+This course offers more emphasis on individual life-long sports and games.
+Sports activities such as pickleball, badminton, and archery are offered.
+This course also includes and introduction to machine weight training in the Jr. High School weight room.
+Daily activities involving the development of basic components of physical fitness will be taught, emphasized, and tested.